Logiqx/wsw-results/README.md

 # wsw-results

+Copyright 2022 Michael George (AKA Logiqx).

+This file is part of [wsw-results](https://github.com/Logiqx/wsw-results) and is distributed under the terms of the GNU General Public License.

+wsw-results is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+wsw-results is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with wsw-results.
+If not, see <https://www.gnu.org/licenses/>.

 ## Overview

 This project was originallly created to produce the daily and weekly results for [Weymouth Speed Week](https://www.speedsailing.com/) 2022.